From our humble roots

 Fast track to the year 2013, a group of sport enthuse who were former members of Singapore Polytechnic’s Outdoor Adventure Club came together to discuss the possible ways in rekindling the spirit of outdoor adventure in youths.

-Orienteering came up onto the discussion board as both our founders Alex Tan and Sebastian Wong thought that this sport would be an interesting “spice” to the already established running community in Singapore.
+Orienteering came up onto the discussion board as both our founders Alex Chua and Sebastian Wong thought that this sport would be an interesting “spice” to the already established running community in Singapore.
 Together, the duo rekindled Sport Orienteering with the rebuilding of the Orienteering Federation of Singapore (OFS).